This article was first published on March 9, 2017, and was updated on Oct 3, 2017.

-SINGAPORE - The minimum legal age for smoking in Singapore will be raised from 18 to 21, as was announced in Parliament on Thursday (March 9).
+SINGAPORE - The minimum legal age for smoking in Singapore could be raised from 18 to 21, if a new bill presented in Parliament on Monday (Oct 2) is passed.

 The new restriction, which will be phased in over a few years, covers both the sale to and purchase of tobacco products by those under 21, as well as the use and possession of tobacco products.